Hoja informativa: Manejo seguro de los escombros de los edificios dañados por las inundaciones

 Disposing of waste

-Disposal sites that are willing to accept flood debris but that cannot accept asbestos-containing materials are:
+Disposal sites that are willing to accept flood debris but CANNOT accept asbestos-containing materials are:

 Asbestos